The Bellingen Shire coastline stretches for approximately 10 kilometres and has the following patrolled beaches:

 - All vehicles must use approved access points.
 Vehicles will only be permitted on those sections shown on the maps.

-- The use of vehicles on any portion of the frontal dunes is totally prohibited.
+- The use of vehicles on any portion of the frontal dunes is totally prohibited by Crown Lands.

 - All vehicles should use low tide level where firm sand will be found when ever possible.